You want smart political talk without the meltdowns?

 Now we need to find out who was doing the surveilling.

-And as former CIA officer, Colonel Tony Schaefer said, he thinks this wiretapping case of Trump is going to be bigger than Watergate.
+And as former CIA officer Colonel Tony Schaefer said, he thinks this wiretapping case of Trump is going to be bigger than Watergate.

 He said it's exponentially worse than Watergate, and I agree with him.

-And then you have a former former assistant FBI director saying the fifth column is marching strong against Trump.
+And then you have a former assistant FBI director saying the fifth column is marching strong against Trump.

-Because what you had is, you know, you got these all these people, this Canadian guy, Frankie Estra, go on a Kazakhstan with Bill Clinton.
+Now, if you look at the Uranium One deal, this was a big deal because what you had is, you know, you got all these people, this Canadian guy, Frankie Estra, going to Kazakhstan with Bill Clinton.

 Days later, his company wins a major uranium deal with the country.

-In 2007, his business merges with Uranium One and expands into the U.S. And the Uranium One and his company, investors donate $8.65 million to the Clinton Foundation.
+And the Uranium One and his company, investors, donate $8.65 million to the Clinton Foundation.

-And then Hillary Clinton has to sign off on the deal that allowed the Russians to get 20% of America's uranium, which of course we use for building nuclear weapons.
+And then Hillary Clinton has to sign off on the deal that allowed the Russians to get 20% of America's uranium, which, of course, we use for building nuclear weapons.

 Then you got Democratic lobbyist Tony Podesta.

-And they're talking about Trump in Russia.
+And they're talking about Trump in Russia?

 How about we go after these guys?